jakemeltzer333/Back-To-The-Future-Trivia/README.md

 in the Back to the Future trilogy.
 I chose to make this game because I am a massive movie geek, I love these films, and my GA WDI cohort is called 'DeLorean.'
 I wanted to pay tribute by creating a game that combined my passion for film with this course.
+This game is not for commercial use, it is strictly for educational purposes pertaining to coding.

 ### How to Play Back To The Future Trivia